Gorilla-Man: Kenneth Hale

 Kenneth Hale was a happy-go-lucky soldier of fortune.
 He is characterised as risking his life for thrills, but with a fear of death.
 He heard of a local tribal legend from Africa that stated, "If you kill the magical Gorilla-Man, you become immortal".
 The character traveled to Africa to find the Gorilla-Man.
 Hale abandoned his goal at the last minute, but his encounter with the Gorilla-Man forced him to shoot.
 The story follows that Hale then became immortal, but at the cost of becoming a Gorilla-Man himself.
 After operating his own team for a while, Hale retired, residing in a large treehouse near the Congo.

 He served as a guide for the original X-Men and proved himself to be a formidable one.
 He was given a special yearbook and was acknowledged as an ally, or "X-Ape".

 The character of Hale later worked with the Avengers, S.H.I.E.L.D.'s Howling Commandos unit, and the Agents of Atlas.
 During the "Secret Invasion" storyline, Gorilla-Man and Human Robot rescue Namora from the Skrulls.
 After Norman Osborn gains a position of power in the American government, Gorilla-Man and the Agents of Atlas begin working against Norman's interests.
-In order to stop the acquisition of powerful weaponry, the Agents steal the gold straight out of Fort Knox.
+To stop the acquisition of powerful weaponry, the Agents steal gold from Fort Knox.

 Operating on his own, Gorilla-Man tracked heroin dealers to an underground facility in Chinatown, San Francisco.
 There he teams up with Wolverine, Master Po, and Fat Cobra, who are part of a larger group seeking to stop the heroin shipments.
 They discover a vast underground empire, looking to control all crime above ground.
 Working together, the heroes manage to obliterate the criminal group.

 As part of the 2016 Marvel NOW! branding, Gorilla-Man appears as a member of Domino's incarnation of the Mercs for Money.

 Black Panther later visits Gorilla-Man and persuades him to join the Agents of Wakanda.

-During The War of the Realms storyline, Gorilla-Man is seen talking to Ursa Major in the Wundagore Zoo in Transia, discussing about an undercover operation he's running for Black Panther, until Ka-Zar picks him up and takes him to Avengers Mountain.
-He helps Black Panther destroy the enemy forces that were attacking the mountain by activating a weapon inside the Celestial's body, but gets wounded after a few Dark Elves infiltrated the mountain.
-While recovering, he talks to Odin and it's later revealed that he betrayed the Avengers for Dracula's Legion of the Unliving.
+During The War of the Realms storyline, Gorilla-Man is seen talking to Ursa Major in the Wundagore Zoo in Transia, discussing about an undercover operation he is running for Black Panther, until Ka-Zar picks him up and takes him to Avengers Mountain.
+He helps Black Panther destroy the enemy forces that were attacking the mountain by activating a weapon inside the Celestial's body, but is wounded after a few Dark Elves infiltrate the mountain.
+While recovering, he talks to Odin and it is later revealed that he betrayed the Avengers for Dracula's Legion of the Unliving.
 He's later seen helping Ka-Zar and Blade in fighting Roxxon's Berserkers when infiltrating their secret base in Antarctica.